sourmash-bio/sourmash/paper.md

 ---
-title: 'sourmash: a tool to quickly search, compare, and analyze genomic and metagenomic data sets'
+title: 'sourmash v4: a multitool to quickly search, compare, and analyze genomic and metagenomic data sets'
 tags:
   - FracMinHash